This week, I wanted to take a minute for an important travel-writing public service announcement on following up with editors after a pitch!

 It’s reached the point she has to choose between negotiating the fee and the deadline, because these out-of-the-blue-short-deadline things are coming up so often.

-In the evening, I shared the exchange with an editor from a major food and travel magazine to get her insights, as she is very freelance-friendly, an upstanding person, and someone who is generally very honest in these exchanges as opposed to those editors who are more protecting their vaulted roles.
+In the evening, I shared the exchange with an editor from a major food and travel magazine to get her insights.
+She is very freelance-friendly, an upstanding person, and someone who is generally very honest in these exchanges as opposed to those editors who are more protecting their vaulted roles.

-She said that she really wishes more writers would follow up with her, and, being an awesome person, said that she also wishes she could be organized enough to be able to accept pitches for issues more in the future from the one she’s working on right then, but she just can’t figure out how to get there.
+She said that she really wishes more writers would follow up with her.
+Being an awesome person, she said that she also wishes she could be organized enough to be able to accept pitches for issues more in the future from the one she’s working on right then.
+She just can’t figure out how to get there.

 When she sees a pitch that sounds perfect, but knows that she doesn’t have enough information to give a confirmed “yes” right then, it stays in her inbox.